December 18, 2023. 9 a.m. – 3 p.m. Eastern Time Zone (Live, Interactive Webinar)

 3. ASAM 3 criteria dimensions and assessment considerations.

-4. DSM-5 diagnostic criteria for substance use disorders.
+4. DSM-5-TR diagnostic criteria for substance use disorders.

 5. Differing criteria with stimulants, opioids and sedative/hypnotics.